lambdaclass/era_vm/docs/general.md

         _ => return Err(EraVmError::IncorrectBytecodeFormat),
     };
     ```
-5. **Returning the Code Hash**: Finally, the function prepares the code hash that the Bootloader will use for executing the contract:
+5. **Returning the Code Hash**: Finally, it prepares the code hash that the Bootloader will use for executing the contract:
     ```rust
     code_info_bytes[1] = 0;
     Ok(U256::from_big_endian(&code_info_bytes))